Do you have a special camphor chest to keep your treasures?

 Mrs. Janet Tomlinson holding the precious antique pictorial scroll of the Prodigal Son - Chinese version from Qing Dynasty.

-It would be nice to have a camphor wood chest....and in the future our descendants can have a peep into our collections and see for themselves the valueable items we leave them.
+Having seen such a camphor chest, I would say that it would really be nice for some of us , especially those of us who have roots in Fujian to one day own a camphor wood chest....and in the future our descendants can have a peep into our collections and see for themselves the valuable items we leave them.
 Just a thought.

-But it was an amazing lesson to review the Parable of the Prodigal Son with the help of Qing Dynasty illustrations.
+It was an amazing lesson for Judy and I, together with Mrs. Tomlinson, to review the Parable of the Prodigal Son with the help of Qing Dynasty illustrations.

 May God bless the Tomlinsons....